About SSI LEAD

 Formerly MN Student Statesmanship Institute, LEAD is a week-long summer program that prepares teens to embrace their role as Christian disciples and leaders through stretching and fun-filled, real-world experiences!

 During the week, students receive biblical worldview teaching, and are surrounded by Christian leaders and mentors who invest in students academically and spiritually.
-The real-world experience and dynamic, faith-filled environment combine to build Christian character, instill purpose, and equip young people with relevant life-skills.
+The real-world experience and dynamic, faith-filled environment combine to build Christian character, instill purpose, and develop relevant life-skills in teenagers.

 Leaders on the Horizon